jamietre/CsQuery/README.md

     CQ.Create(..)           // Create a content block

 This method is meant to be used for complete HTML blocks but not documents, for example, a piece of content retrieved from a CMS that will be embedded in another document.
 Using this method, missing tags will be created according to the HTML5 spec EXCEPT for the `html` and `body` tags.
 Additionally, stranded text will be wrapped in `span` tags making it safe to insert into nodes that cannot have text directly as children.

+This method is the most general in purpose.
+It will work fine for fragments too -- though it may insert TBODY tags in tables.
+It will work fine for complete documents -- but it won't fill in missing HTML/BODY tags.
+It will basically not assume any particular purpose for the HTML, but still try to return complete markup.

     CQ.CreateDocument(..)   // Create a document.

 This method creates a complete HTML document.
 If the `html`, `body` or `head` tags are missing, they will be created.
 Stranded text nodes (e.g. outside of `body`) will be moved inside the body.

     CQ.CreateFragment(..)   // Create a fragment.

 This method interprets the content as a true fragment that you will use for any purpose.
-No missing tag parsing will be done.
+No attempt will be made to identify and create missing opening tags.
+Missing close tag rules still apply, though, since it's impossible to create a CQ document that is "incomplete."
 This method is the default handling for creating HTML from a selector, e.g.

     var fragment = someCsQueryDocument.Select["<div /">];